International Tourist Arrivals In Five Regions | Band 8 Academic IELTS Task 1 Report

 The graph below gives information about international tourist arrivals in five countries.

-Here is a band 8 Academic IELTS Task 1 report on this topic submitted by one of our students.
+Here is a model answer for this topic.
 Need help with writing?
 Get your writing samples corrected by me.

 By contrast, the number of tourists in Sub Saharan Africa and South America were just under 10 million in 1990.
 In both regions, there was a steady increase in the arrival of tourists.
 However, there was no dramatic increase and by 2005 Sub Saharan Africa received around 20 million tourists and South America received around 18 million international tourists.